-The cheapest on the list is the Behringer Ultratone KT108, yet we found a few features that make it deserving to be on the list.
-First, it’s versatile with two channels that has individual volume control and two instrument inputs.
+The cheapest on the list is the Behringer Ultratone KT108, yet we found a few features that make it deserve to be on the list.
+First, it’s versatile with two channels that have individual volume control and two instrument inputs.
 It has a 15W, 8-inch dual-cone BUGERA speaker is perfect to deliver great sound output for smaller venues.

 - Good-sounding amp for the money

 - No XLR and no other outputs except the headphones